ejerome/ChromeRevolverTabsTV/ReadMe.txt

-Launch as many compatible files found in the current directory as Chrome tabs.
+Launch as many compatible files found in the current directory as Chrome tabs you want to launch with those files.

 Then you only need a Chrome extension to loop over these tabs with a timer (RevolverTabs is a good one).